django/channels/docs/introduction.rst

 * The user sends a first message to the chatbot.
 * This opens a scope containing the user's username, chosen name, and user ID.
 * The application is given a ``chat.received_message`` event with the event text.
 It does not have to respond, but could send one, two or more other chat messages back as ``chat.send_message`` events if it wanted to.
 * The user sends more messages to the chatbot and more ``chat.received_message`` events are generated.
 * After a timeout or when the application process is restarted the scope is closed.

-Within the lifetime of a scope - be that a chat, a HTTP request, a socket connection or something else - you will have one application instance handling all the events from it, and you can persist things onto the application instance as well.
+Within the lifetime of a scope - be that a chat, an HTTP request, a socket connection or something else - you will have one application instance handling all the events from it, and you can persist things onto the application instance as well.
 You can choose to write a raw ASGI application if you wish,